carlosedp/morphedit/public/USER_MANUAL.md

 2. **Automatic Processing**: Files are automatically concatenated in the order selected
 3. **Splice Marker Placement**: Markers are automatically placed at file boundaries
 4. **Existing Markers**: Any existing splice markers (cue points) in the files are preserved

+### Appending Audio to Existing Files

+When you already have audio loaded in MorphEdit, you can append additional audio files to extend your composition:

+#### Using the Append Button

+1. **Load Initial Audio**: First load your base audio file
+2. **Click "Append Audio"**: Use the "Append Audio" button in the top toolbar
+3. **Select Files**: Choose one or more audio files to append
+4. **Automatic Processing**: Files are concatenated to the end of existing audio
+5. **Marker Preservation**: Existing splice markers are preserved and new boundary markers are added

+#### Using Drag and Drop

+1. **Drag Files Over Loaded Audio**: When audio is already loaded, drag new files onto the waveform
+2. **Choose Action**: A dialog appears with options:
+   - **"Replace current audio"**: Removes existing audio and loads new files
+   - **"Append to existing audio"**: Adds new files to the end of current audio
+3. **Automatic Boundaries**: Splice markers are automatically placed at the junction between files

+#### Append Features

+- **Splice Marker Management**: Existing markers remain at their original positions
+- **Boundary Markers**: New markers are automatically placed where files join
+- **Cue Point Preservation**: Existing cue points in appended files are maintained
+- **Length Checking**: Combined audio length is checked against Morphagene limits (174s)
+- **Undo Support**: Append operations can be undone with Ctrl+Z

 ### File Length Handling